Measurement Uncertainty in Force Measurement

 1. Modeling the Measurement

 To understand this step, it is important to understand that force measurement is not a direct measurement.
 An example of a direct measurement is determining the width of a pipe with calipers.
 The measuring system bases its reading on the actual width of the pipe.
 An indirect measurement is one where the measuring system translates an input to a different form of output.
 An example of this the conversion of the exerted force on a load cell to electrical energy, which a display device then “reads” and converts to a number.
 Each conversion introduces additional uncertainty in the measurement.

 Modeling the measurement is simply a way of mathematically representing this relationship between the output of a measuring system, and the input quantities .
-This notation of upper case and lower case variables is used to distinguish the actual value (upper case) which, recall, can never be truly known, with its best estimate (lower case).
+This notation of upper case and lower case variables distinguishes the actual value (upper case) which, recall, is always truly unknown, with its best estimate (lower case).
 Since measurements are a best estimate of an actual value, they appear in the expression below as lower case values ().
 Likewise, since the output estimate is a function of all of the input measurements, it appears in the expression below as lower case .
 The relationship between the output and inputs of a measuring system is then:

 The important thing to understand about this is simply that, since the output estimate is a function of estimates for the inputs, and that each input estimate has a level of uncertainty associated with its value, these input uncertainties cumulatively determine the combined standard uncertainty associated with the output of the measuring system, denoted as .
 That is, the components of a measurement determine its components of uncertainty.

 NIST calculates combined standard uncertainty as a function of the uncertainties due to the applied force, the display, and the device’s response .
 In turn each of these uncertainties have their own components of uncertainty.
 For example, uncertainty in dead weight mass, acceleration due to gravity and air density all compose the uncertainty due to applied force.